asyncapi/website/pages/docs/concepts/asyncapi-document/adding-messages.md

     style C fill:#47BCEE,stroke:#47BCEE;
 ```

+This diagram shows how AsyncAPI uses `oneOf` to define multiple message types for a single operation.

 Here is an example document of how `oneOf` permits the use of multiple message types for a single operation: